 In the below video we can see the world famous Charlie Ross in action, bringing in a phenomenal $6.1 million sale on a vintage car.
 Whilst not for charity, you can see the level of professionalism, the setup of the stage and how an auction is conducted.

-To check out our wide range of celebrity auctioneers, contact Champions Speakers by calling us on +44 1509 85 29 27 or by filling in our online form today.
+To check out our wide range of celebrity auctioneers and event hosts, simply contact the Champions Speakers agency by calling a booking agent on +44 1509 85 29 27 or by filling in our online form today.